Tree Work Permit

 The applicant shall, at the time of making the application, agree in writing, in all respects, to hold the town harmless and protect the town and the public at all times in connection with the planting, cutting, trimming, pruning, relocation, removal or destruction of any tree or woody plant to be planted, cut, trimmed, pruned, relocated, removed or destroyed under such permit.

-After the completed application has been received, the Town Arborist, or designee, will visit the site to confirm locations, site conditions, and utility markings.
-After the site visit, the Town Arborist will contact the applicant with any additional or follow up questions if necessary and then return a signed copy of the permit request for the applicant's records.
-The Town Arborist, or designee, may add stipulations to the permit that must be adhered to as a part of the permitting approval process.
+After the completed application has been received, the Town Forester, or designee, will visit the site to confirm locations, site conditions, and utility markings.
+After the site visit, the Town Forester will contact the applicant with any additional or follow up questions if necessary and then return a signed copy of the permit request for the applicant’s records.
+The Town Forester, or designee, may add stipulations to the permit that must be adhered to as a part of the permitting approval process.